 CAPA and Cabo Mondego Section created four collective paintings while reciting poetry at Fábrica Social, Porto, September 11, 2009

-Documentation of the creative process behind the five-year collaborative project, showing the artists at work in their Utrecht and Amsterdam studios.
-(CAPA), 2008-2013
+Behind the pages: the artists at work in their Utrecht and Amsterdam studios.
+(CAPA), 2008-2013.

 With Ben Gort, 1990-1994